-5.1 Appropriate mitigation of interest-rate and currency risks (Article 21(2))
+Appropriate mitigation of interest-rate and currency risks at ABCP transaction level (Article 24(12))

-Appropriate mitigation of interest-rate and currency risks
+Appropriate mitigation of interest rate and currency risks

-- 51. For the purposes of Article 21(2) of Regulation (EU) 2017/2402 in order for the interest-rate and currency risks arising from the securitisation to be considered 'appropriately mitigated', it should be sufficient that a hedge or mitigation is in place, on condition that it is not unusually limited with the effect that it covers a major share of the respective interest-rate or currency risks under relevant scenarios, understood from an economic perspective.
-Such a mitigation may also be in the form of derivatives or other mitigating measures including reserve funds, overcollateralisation, excess spread or other measures. - 52.
-Where the appropriate mitigation of interest-rate and currency risks is carried out through derivatives, all of the following requirements should apply: - the derivatives should be used only for genuine hedging of asset and liability mismatches of interest rates and currencies, and should not be used for speculative purposes; - (b) the derivatives should be based on commonly accepted documentation, including International Swaps or Derivatives Association (ISDA) or similar established national documentation standards; - (c) the derivative documentation should provide, in the event of the loss of sufficient creditworthiness of the counterparty below a certain level, measured either on the basis of the credit rating or otherwise, that the counterparty is subject to collateralisation requirements or makes a reasonable effort for its replacement or guarantee by another counterparty. - 53.
-Where the mitigation of interest-rate and currency risks referred to in Article 21(2) of Regulation (EU) 2017/2402 is carried out not through derivatives but by other risk-mitigating measures, those measures should be designed to be sufficiently robust.
-When such risk-mitigating measures are used to mitigate multiple risks at the same time, the disclosure required by Article 21(2) of Regulation (EU) 2017/2402 should include an explanation of how the measures hedge the interest-rate risks and currency risks on one hand, and other risks on the other hand. - 54.
-The measures referred to in paragraphs 52 and 53, as well as the reasoning supporting the appropriateness of the mitigation of the interest-rate and currency risks through the life of the transaction, should be disclosed.
+- 42. For the purposes of Article 24(12) of Regulation (EU) 2017/2402 in order for the interest-rate and currency risks arising from the securitisation to be considered 'appropriately mitigated', it should be sufficient that a hedge or mitigation is in place, on condition that it is not unusually limited with the effect that it covers a major share of the interest-rate or currency risks under relevant scenarios, understood from an economic perspective.
+Such a mitigation may also be in the form of derivatives or other mitigating measures including reserve funds, overcollateralisation, excess spread or other measures. - 43.
+Where the appropriate mitigation of interest-rate and currency risks is carried out through derivatives, all of the following requirements should apply: - (a) the derivatives should be used only for genuine hedging of asset and liability mismatches of interest rates and currencies, and should not be used for speculative purposes; - (b) the derivatives should be based on commonly accepted documentation including International Swaps and Derivatives Association (ISDA) or similar established national documentation standards;

+- (c) the derivative documentation should provide, in the event of the loss of sufficient creditworthiness of the counterparty below a certain level, measured either on the basis of the credit rating or otherwise, that the counterparty is subject to collateralisation requirements or makes a reasonable effort for its replacement or guarantee by another counterparty. - 44.
+Where the mitigation of interest rate and currency risks referred to in Article 24(12) of Regulation (EU) 2017/2402 is carried out not through derivatives but by other risk-mitigating measures, those measures should be designed to be sufficiently robust.
+When such risk-mitigating measures are used to mitigate multiple risks at the same time, the disclosure required by Article 24(12) of Regulation (EU) 2017/2402 should include an explanation of how the measures hedge the interest rate risks and currency risks on one hand, and other risks on the other hand. - 45.
+The measures referred to in paragraphs 43 and 44, as well as the reasoning supporting the appropriateness of the mitigation of the interest rate and currency risks through the life of the transaction, should be disclosed.